gaehlerm/SoftwareEngineering/README.md

     BOTTLE = Bottle()
 ```

-Note that color and material should probably not be a string, but rather a `Color` or `Material` enumeration, respectively.
-We just use strings here for the sake of simplicity.
+Note that color and material should probably not be a string, but rather an enumeration of `Color` or `Material`, respectively.
+We only use strings here for the sake of simplicity.

 The member variables of the class are not constant.
-Instead I decided to make the class instance constant.
+Instead, I decided to make the class instance constant.

-// classes should not have const members, they should rather be private. [https://youtu.be/O65lEiYkkbc?t=3072]
+// classes should not have const members; instead, they should be private. [https://youtu.be/O65lEiYkkbc?t=3072]

-So far so good.
-We created a bottle that is contsant.
-But having an empty bottle is fairly useless.
+So far, so good.
+We created a bottle that is constant.
+However, having an empty bottle is quite useless.
 You want to use it.
-You fill water into the bottle and drink it later on.
-This is a really simple example but, in our code, it leads to very fundamental questions.
-We have a constant bottle with a not constant amount of water in it.
-How are we solving this problem?
+You fill the bottle with water and drink it later.
+This is a very simple example, but in our code, it raises some fundamental questions.
+We have a constant bottle object with a not constant amount of water in it.
+How are we going to solve this problem?

-The first attempt is removing the constness and adding the amount of water to the class variables.
+The first attempt involves removing the constness and adding the amount of water to the class variables.
 This is a dreadful idea.
 Now anyone could change the color of the bottle.
-Do never remove a const'nes from an object that is constant.
+Never remove a const'nes from an object that is constant.

 We make all variables private and write getters for them.
-The amount of water can be changed with the functions fill and release.
-This is better, yet somehow it still feels wrong.
+The amount of water can be adjusted using the functions `fill` and `release`.
+This is an improvement, but it still feels wrong.
 I have a grudge against getter and setter functions as explained in the chapter [?].

-A completely different idea is keeping the amount of water separate from the bottle.
+A completely different idea is to keep the amount of water separate from the bottle.
 We create a new class `WaterBottle` that contains a constant `Bottle` and a variable amount of `Water`.
-This also prevents the `bottle` class from getting any bigger and it keeps some structure in the code.
+This also prevents the `bottle` class from growing too large and helps maintain structure in the code.

 ```py
 from dataclasses import dataclass